Energy & Natural Resources

 New Mexico State University (NMSU)

-NMSU has developed an international track record in the study and development of photovoltaics and other sources of alternative energy, including fuel cell design.
+NMSU has developed an international track record in the study and development of photovoltaic and other sources of alternative energy, including fuel cell design.
 Additionally, the Carlsbad Environmental Monitoring and Research Center, administered by NMSU, provides expertise on nuclear waste disposal, an issue of concern nationwide.
 By creating an Institute for Sustainability of Water, Energy, and Land, NMSU will ramp up its multidisciplinary energy research and technology development programs in renewable and nuclear sources of energy to serve the entire Southwest.
 Specifically, NMSU will carry out research on the following:

 - Development, testing and validation of photovoltaic energy including flexible solar cell systems